nilium/gitlab-runner/docs/configuration/runner_autoscale_aws_fargate/index.md

 1. Go to [https://console.aws.amazon.com/ec2/v2/home#LaunchInstanceWizard](https://console.aws.amazon.com/ec2/v2/home#LaunchInstanceWizard).
 1. Select the Ubuntu Server 18.04 LTS AMI for the instance, the 64-bit (x86) version.
-Note that the name can be different depending on the AWS region selected.
+  The name can be different depending on the AWS region selected.
 1. Choose t2.micro instance size.
 Click `Next: Configure Instance Details`.
 1. Leave the number of instances as 1.
 We can leave the default chosen network and subnet.
 Let's also set the `Auto-assign Public IP` to **enabled**.
 We also need